No. 1 Investment This Week For The Buy-And-Hold Investor Seeking High-Yielding Preferred Shares

 ANH-A has a negative worst-cash-to-call.

 ANH-C just paid a dividend of $0.48 (rounded up).
-This is why the price of ANH-C dropped (3 month chart of ANH-C):
+This is why the price of ANH-C dropped (three-month chart of ANH-C):

-I did have a buy rating on ANH-C before the price drop by the ex-dividend date (the ‘D’).
+I did have a Buy rating on ANH-C before the price drop by the ex-dividend date (the ‘D’).
 However, as far as dividend captures go, CMO-E was the better choice.

 ANH-C was trading near par value.
-The price has rallied a bit, but it’s still within the buy range.
+The price has rallied a bit, but it’s still within the Buy range.
 When comparing preferred shares, ANH-C is my top choice for buy-and-hold strategies.

 Conclusion